 This catches things settings alone can’t see, such as a CDN or caching layer sitting in front of your site and altering a response.
 It runs only when you click it, entirely in your browser (the server makes no outbound request), and shows a tally like 9/9 OK with a line per endpoint.
 Think of the Readiness report as “is it configured right?” and Verify live as “is it truly being served right?”

 A companion Agent preview button lets you see the exact JSON-LD and Markdown Agentimus emits for your site or any single post — handy for confirming the structured data behind the Readable and Trusted rungs.
+It reads that data straight from WordPress, so unlike Verify live it fetches nothing and never appears in your log.

-Per-page AI Readability (in the editor)
+Per-page Readability (in the editor)

 The Readiness report grades the whole site.
-Its per-page companion lives in the post editor: an AI Readability panel (in the “Agentimus” box, alongside the JSON-LD preview) that grades the page you’re writing.
-It flags what makes a single page hard for an agent to read and cite — thin content, missing headings, no opening summary, a nav-heavy page, or images without alt text — each as a plain pass or “to improve”.
-It’s editor-only (nothing shows to visitors) and can be turned off under Settings → DiscoveryAI readability tips.
+Its per-page companion lives in the post editor: a Readability panel (in the “Agentimus” box, alongside the JSON-LD preview) that grades the page you’re writing.
+It flags what makes a single page hard to read, section and quote — thin content, missing headings, no opening summary, a nav-heavy page, or images without alt text (the featured image included) — each as a plain pass or “to improve”.
+It’s editor-only (nothing shows to visitors) and can be turned off under Settings → Discovery → Readability tips.